Henrik Ibsen: A complete guide to his well-known plays

 A Doll’s House

 Arguably one of Ibsen’s most famous works, A Doll’s House was last performed in the West End in 2013.
 The story follows a married couple, with everything seemingly perfect, especially for Nora.
 But, when everything she knows seems to crumble around her, Nora is shocked to discover how her life will change, especially with her husband Torvald.
-Hattie Morahan and Dominic Rowan played Nora and Torvald respectively in the production at the Duke of York’s Theatre, with Nora learning about the realities of her life throughout this mammoth three-act play.
+Jessica Chastain will star in a revival of A Doll’s House at the Playhouse Theatre in 2020, directed by Jamie Lloyd.

 There have been two productions of Hedda Gabler in the West End in recent years.
 The story of Hedda Gabler’s life spiraling into disaster was performed in 2012, with Sheridan Smith taking on the eponymous role at the Donmar Warehouse.
 Four years after this, Ivo van Hove (All About Eve) made his National Theatre debut directing a production of Hedda Gabler, with Ruth Wilson delivering an Olivier Award-nominated performance in the title role.